DPCscience/GS_paper/README.md

 **Wolfe-Pino Del Carpio et al 2017**

-Upload of tutorials to do the analyses that will be published in the GS paper in cassava
+Upload of tutorials to do the analyses that will be published in the cassava GS paper

 **Follow the links to go to the Rmarkdown files**